 Water is precious, and it is rather important for growing potatoes – it’s why they grow so well here in Britain.
 We have rain tanks installed for water harvesting, and in the last year alone have reduced our water consumption by the equivalent of over 3 full-sized swimming pools.

-All the energy we use in our factory, office and warehouses comes from renewable sources.
-Even out on the farms, many of our Kettle Growers Group feed excess energy into the national grid through their windmills and solar panels.
+Many of the farms who are part of our Kettle Growers Group feed excess energy into the national grid through their windmills and solar panels.